adben/adbreader/README.txt

 README
 ======

-Adb Rss Reader.
-This application does the following:
+Adb Rss Reader; this Android experiment does the following:
 -- Presents TextViews that has a list of HTML links to the latest items from the selected rss feed -- Parses the rss feed using XMLPullParser.
 -- Uses AsyncTask to download and process the XML feed.